henningheyen/Fruits-And-Vegetables-Detection-Dataset/README.md

 ## Future Steps

 - To achieve better performance the class distribution has to be more uniform.
 As depicted below most detections in the train set are `Bananas`, `Carrots` and `Apples`.
 - Two classes are duplicates in the LVIS dataset for `Tomato` and `Strawberry` (see LVIS classes).
 However, the corresponding images in the capital letter classes do not contain tomatoes and strawberries.
-Since only a few images are affected, the models are not affected.
+Since these classes contain only few images, the models are not affected.
 Some housekeeping here would make this dataset more clean and consistent.

 <div>
     <img src="Figures/Number of Occurrences per Class in the Training Dataset.png" alt="DatasetDistribution" width="800" height="400"/>